 Lungwort has been used as an herbal remedy dating all the way back to the Middle Ages.
 It was at this time that the plant was named lungwort because of the resemblance between the leaves and lungs.

 Lungwort contains a variety of chemical compounds which give the plant its medicinal uses.
 These compounds include saponins, antioxidant flavonoids like quercetin as well as allantoin and tannic acid.
 It is thought to have antibiotic, wound healing and mild diuretic properties giving the herb a range of potential medicinal uses

 Common Names: Lungwort, Common lungwort, Jerusalem Sage, Jerusalem Cowslip.

-Put a teaspoon of lungwort leaf into a 200ml cup of boiled water.
-Cover it and let it brew for 10 minutes.
+Preparation: Put a teaspoon of lungwort leaf into a 200ml cup of boiled water.
+Cover it and let it steep for 10 minutes.
 Strain and drink a cup 3-4 times per day, sweetened with honey.